Buildbot no longer supports Python 2.7 on the Buildbot master.

 Worker that is configured for a builder should be identical.

-Otherwise build or test failures will be dependent on which worker the build is ran and this will complicate investigation of failures.
+Otherwise build or test failures will be dependent on which worker the build is run and this will complicate investigations of failures.

 Buildbot has a somewhat limited awareness of users.
 It assumes the world consists of a set of developers, each of whom can be described by a couple of simple attributes.
 These developers make changes to the source code, causing builds which may succeed or fail.